Being exposed to loud

 noise over and over is one of the most common causes of permanent hearing loss.

-It usually develops slowly and without pain or other symptoms, and you may not
+It usually develops slowly and without pain or other symptoms.
+You may not

 notice that you have hearing loss until it is severe.